board of education (BOE)

 Brookwood 167

 Meetings of the Board of Education are generally scheduled on the second Monday of most months.
 Meetings convene @ 7:00 p.m. and are held at the Administrative Center/District Office.
+Closed sessions begin @ 6:00 p.m.

-The following regular meeting dates have been scheduled through June 2024.
+The following regular meeting dates have been scheduled through June 2025.

 📢 school board members day!

-📢 school board members honored!
+📢 school board Governance Award!

 Foundational Principles Of Effective Governance